Mungindi: Geography

 Mungindi means water hole in the river in Kamilaroi.
-Located uniquely on both sides of the New South Wales and Queensland border, Mungindi is the only border town in the Southern Hemisphere with the same name on both sides of the border.
+Located on both sides of the New South Wales and Queensland border, Mungindi is one of very few border towns in the Southern Hemisphere with the same name on both sides of the border.
 The state border runs down the centre of the Barwon River and under the centre of the Mungindi Bridge, but there is no exact marker on the bridge to indicate the point.

 Nearby towns are Moree in New South Wales and St George in Queensland.
 Nearby villages are, in New South Wales, Weemelah, Garah, Ashley and Boomi, and in Queensland, the towns of Thallon, Dirranbandi and Hebel.
+Mungindi Aerodrome is on the New South Wales side.

 A section of the Carnarvon Highway via Mungindi makes up part of the shortest route from Sydney to Darwin.
-There is an airport close to the town.